Andy260/coding-standards/README.md

 # Personal Coding Standards

 This repository documents the coding standards I use across my personal projects.
 These guidelines help ensure consistency, readability, and maintainability in codebases.
+Each project may still have their own coding standards and/or conventions, but this project serves to be a starting point for such standards and conventions.

+## General Guidance

+In addition to language specific coding styles, the [GeneralGuidelines.md](docs/GeneralGuidelines.md) document also outlines language agnostic guidance that should be followed as much as possible.

 ## Languages

 - C# (coming soon)
 - C++ (coming soon)
-- CSS (coming soon)
 - HTML (coming soon)
+- Markdown (coming soon)
 - Razor (coming soon)
 - Rust (coming soon)
 - SCSS (coming soon)